tomkren/pikater/docs/guide_user/User-guide.md

 1. Open the default page.
 2. Click on `All experiments` in the left menu.
 3. Find your experiment.
-4. Expand the `TOTAL_PRIORITY` column (see [regular table views](#regularTableViews)).
+4. Expand the `PRIORITY` column (see [regular table views](#regularTableViews)).
-5. Change the `TOTAL_PRIORITY` value on the same row as your experiment, if enabled.
+5. Change the `PRIORITY` value on the same row as your experiment, if enabled.
 If it is not, the experiment is not running anymore.